 In addition to general anaesthesia, the following techniques are widely used in the perioperative period:

-The hospital has an Acute Pain Service.
+The hospital has an acute pain service.
 Ward rounds are carried out daily and audit of the activity is recorded.
 The hospital has well-established protocols for management of acute pain.
 A teaching programme to educate the nursing and medical staff regarding management of pain is fully operational.

-The hospital has a well-established Pain Management Service run by a Consultant Anaesthetist with input from his multi-disciplinary team comprising a Psychologist, nurses, Physiotherapists and Occupational Therapist.
-The Team not only manages chronic pain, but is also involved in active rehabilitation and functional restoration of chronic pain sufferers.
+Our well-established pain management service is ran by a consultant anaesthetist with input from their multi-disciplinary team comprised of a psychologist, nurses, physiotherapists and occupational therapist.
+The team not only manages chronic pain but is also involved in active rehabilitation and functional restoration of chronic pain sufferers.